 Did you know that the human brain produces up to 50,000 thoughts in a day?
 Did you know that 70% to 80% of these thoughts are negative?
 This means that, for most of us, an overwhelming majority of our thoughts are negative.
 They bring us down and cause us some form of grief.

 Since the majority of our thoughts are negative, it’s important to define what a negative thought is.
 After all, the goal is to purge your mind from these emotions and thoughts, so that you can use positive thinking in your recovery.
-A negative thoughts is any thought that:
+A negative thought is any thought that:

 - Makes you feel like a failure or reminds you of past failures